2005 Iranian Air Force C-130 crash

-On 6 December 2005 (Azar 15, 1384) at 14:10 local time (10:40 UTC), a Lockheed C-130 Hercules military transport aircraft of the Islamic Republic of Iran Air Force, tail number ', c/n 4399, crashed into a ten-story apartment building in a residential area of Tehran, the capital city of Iran.
+On 6 December 2005 at 14:10 local time (10:40 UTC), a Lockheed C-130 Hercules four-engine military transport aircraft of the Islamic Republic of Iran Air Force, tail number ', crashed into a ten-storey apartment building in a residential area of Tehran, the capital city of Iran.

 Accident

 The aircraft, bound for Bandar Abbas on the Persian Gulf, was carrying 10 crew and 84 passengers, of whom 68 were reportedly journalists en route to watch a series of military exercises off the country's southern coast.

-Shortly after takeoff, the pilot reported engine problems and unsuccessfully attempted to make an emergency landing at the city's Mehrabad International Airport, from which the aircraft had departed.
-The aircraft came down in a densely populated area of Hasanabad-e Baqeraf, near Tehran, crashing into an apartment building where many Iranian air force personnel resided.
+Shortly after takeoff, the pilot reported engine problems and unsuccessfully attempted to return to Mehrabad International Airport, from which the aircraft had departed.
+The aircraft came down in a densely populated suburb of Tehran, not far from the airport, crashing into an apartment building where many Iranian air force personnel and their families resided.

-Iranian State media reported a death toll of 128 victims, and some other news agencies reported a toll of 116.
-However, an official accident report created by the Aviation Safety Network stated that 106 people had died, including 12 on the ground.
-All 94 on board the aircraft were killed.

 Casualties

-Tehran mayor Mohammad Bagher Ghalibaf said that all 94 people on board, including 40 journalists, were killed upon impact.
-State radio reported at least 34 people were confirmed dead on the ground, putting the official death toll at 128.
-An Interior Ministry Spokesperson, Mojtaba Mir-Abdolahi, confirmed that 116 bodies were recovered from the site.
-However, it was later determined by the Aviation Safety Network that 12 people on the ground had died in the crash.
+Initial reports varied, with Tehran mayor Mohammad Bagher Ghalibaf saying that all 94 people on board, including 40 journalists, were killed upon impact.
+Iranian State media reported a death toll of 128 victims, whilst Interior Ministry Spokesperson, Mojtaba Mir-Abdolahi, confirmed that 116 bodies were recovered from the site.
+However, an accident summary created by the Aviation Safety Network states that 106 people had died, comprising all 94 on board the aircraft, plus 12 on the ground.

 The Mehr news agency reported that 40 journalists on board worked for the Islamic Republic of Iran Broadcasting, and the others were from the Islamic Republic News Agency, Iranian Students' News Agency and Fars News Agency, and several newspapers.

-Iason Sowden of Global Radio News in Tehran said there were reports of charred bodies on the ground near the crash site.
-Sowden also said that one wing of the plane was lying in front of the building.
-Initial pictures shown on Sky News and CNN showed complete chaos at the scene.
-Earlier in the day, all children were advised to stay at home due to high levels of smog and pollution.

-Reuters reported that 28 people were transported to a nearby hospital.
 Iranian state radio reported that 90 people sustained serious injuries.
-The head of Tehran's rescue services was quoted in an interview with the Iranian Students' News Agency as saying that 132 people had been injured.

-Engine problems

-According to the police, the pilot reported engine difficulties minutes after takeoff.
-An emergency landing was requested, but the aircraft crashed just short of the runway.